Ludwig Scotty

-Ludwig Derangadage Scotty (born 20 June 1948) is a Nauruan politician who twice served as President of Nauru and was Speaker of Parliament five times between 2000 and 2016.
+Ludwig Derangadage Scotty (20 June 1948 – 25 February 2026) was a Nauruan politician who twice served as President of Nauru and was Speaker of Parliament five times between 2000 and 2016.
 He served as president from 29 May 2003 to 8 August 2003 and again from 22 June 2004 until his ousting in a vote of no confidence on 19 December 2007.

 Background and earlier career

 Scotty grew up in Anabar in the north of Nauru; he attended secondary school from 1960 until 1964 and studied law at the University of the South Pacific in the Fijian capital city Suva.
-On 15 March 1983 he was first elected to the Parliament for his district Anabar; in his longtime tenure as parliament member Scotty was the chairman of the Bank of Nauru, the Nauru Rehabilitation Corporation and in the board of directors of Air Nauru.
+On 15 March 1983, he was first elected to the Parliament for his district Anabar; in his longtime tenure as parliament member Scotty was the chairman of the Bank of Nauru, the Nauru Rehabilitation Corporation and in the board of directors of Air Nauru.

 He served as Speaker of Parliament from April 2000 to March 2001, May 2001 to December 2002, February 2004 to April 2004, November 2010 to April 2013, and June 2013 to July 2016, while representing the Anabar district.
+He was appointed Minister Assisting the President of Nauru in the cabinet of Derog Gioura from March 2003 to May 2003.

-He was appointed as Minister Assisting the President of Nauru in the cabinet of Derog Gioura from March 2003 to May 2003.
+Scotty died from a short illness on 25 February 2026, at the age of 77.

-President of Nauru 2003
+President of Nauru (2003)

 At the end of the short administration of Derog Gioura, Ludwig Scotty was elected President of Nauru by a parliamentary vote of 10–7, defeating Centre Party leader and former President Kinza Clodumar.

 Scotty was ousted in a vote of no confidence in August 2003 and was replaced as president by René Harris.

-Period in Opposition 2003–2004
+Period in Opposition (2003–2004)

 Scotty spent a short period in Opposition from August 2003 until June 2004, remaining a member of the Parliament of Nauru.